 The Arctic domain has been gaining national attention.
 Gradually increasing accessibility to waters previously covered by ice has increased the significance of maritime issues including freedom of navigation, offshore resource exploration and exploitation, and environmental preservation.
-Observations and trends relevant to USCG operations include:
+Observations and trends relevant to Coast Guard operations include:

 - Dynamic changes in ice conditions: The recession of the ice edge continues to open new water in the summer months.
-While there is less ice and more water, the unpredictable movement of existing ice flows and uncharted waters beneath a previously frozen sea could present risks to ships that venture into these waters. - Offshore Resource Development: Oil companies such as Shell are in the process of taking advantage of drilling and exploratory opportunities in the Arctic.
+While there is less ice and more water, the unpredictable movement of existing ice flows and uncharted waters beneath a previously frozen sea could present risks to ships that venture into these waters. - Offshore Resource Development: Oil companies are in the process of taking advantage of drilling and exploratory opportunities in the Arctic.
 In May 2011, Shell submitted a plan of exploration to the Bureau of Ocean Energy Management Regulation and Enforcement (BOEMRE) that details company plans to drill exploratory wells in the Chukchi Sea beginning in 2012.
 Other companies, including ConocoPhillips and Statoil, own leases on the Arctic outer continental shelf and may submit exploration plans as well.
-Shell is currently in the process of retrofitting a mobile offshore drilling unit (MODU), the Kulluk, designed for drilling in the offshore Arctic environment and plans to have the drilling platform operational in the spring of 2012. - Fish Stock Migration: As the ice edge recedes and water temperatures change, there have been anecdotal reports that fish stocks are moving northwest.
-The North Pacific Fishery Management Council is currently conducting a study to gather more reliable data on fish stock migrations.
-The Bering Sea remains one of the world's richest biomasses, and if fish stocks are in fact migrating north, fisherman will follow, which could lead to increased foreign incursions into the U.S. EEZ. - Extended Continental Shelf: This summer marks the fourth year the U.S. Coast Guard Cutter (CGC) HEALY and the Canadian icebreaker LOUIS S. ST. LAURENT will work together to collect seismic and bathymetric data in the Arctic Ocean.
-This data is necessary to delineate the outer limits of the continental shelf beyond 200 nautical miles according to the criteria set forth in the Law of the Sea Convention.]
+Shell is currently in the process of retrofitting a mobile offshore drilling unit (MODU), the Kulluk, designed for drilling in the offshore Arctic environment and plans to have the drilling platform operational in the spring of 2012.
+Shell modified their exploration plan and updated their worst case discharge estimates from 5,500 barrels per day to 24,000 barrels per day to comply with new BOEMRE requirements.
+The Coast Guard received Shell's revised oil spill response plan from BOEMRE in May 2011 to review worst case discharge estimates against the current Area Contingency Plans and is now updating the North Slope and Northwest Arctic Subarea Contingency Plans to reflect this new activity. - Extended Continental Shelf: This summer marks the fourth year the U.S. Coast Guard Cutter (CGC) HEALY and the Canadian icebreaker LOUIS ST. LAURENT will work together to collect seismic and bathymetric data in the Arctic Ocean.
+This data is necessary to delineate the outer limits of the continental shelf beyond 200 nautical miles.